anfisc/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 Date / time TBA

-Hear directly from one of the pre-eminent developers in the RESTful ABAP Programming (RAP) space, about recommended techniques and approaches in the language that powers the core of SAP S/4HANA and many other platforms.
+Hear directly from one of the pre-eminent developers in the ABAP RESTful Application Programming Model (RAP) space, about recommended techniques and approaches in the language that powers the core of SAP S/4HANA and many other platforms.

 <table border="0px" width="100%">
 <tr>